tmc/langchaingo/examples/mongovector-vectorstore-example/README.md

    export MONGODB_URI=<your_mongodb_uri>
    export OPENAI_API_KEY=<your_openai_api_key>

-2. If you want to run this using docker-compose.yml, `MONGODB_URI` should be `localhost:27017`: `docker-compose up -d`
+2. If you want to run this using docker-compose.yml, `MONGODB_URI` should be `mongodb://localhost:27017/?directConnection=true`: `docker-compose up -d`

-3. Run the program: `go run main.go`
+3. Run the program: `go run mongovector_vectorstore_example.go`